The ‘Apapacho’: A Caress from the Soul to Create Emotional Intimacy

-A caress from the soul can make you feel full, complete and connected to the people who give us those great big hugs that help us put ourselves back together inside.
+A caress from the soul can make you feel full, complete and connected with the people who give you those great big hugs and help put you back together inside.

 Apapacho is one of the most beautiful words in existence because of the connotation it has earned over the years.
-The word “apapocho” is of Nahuatl origin, but this sentimental and emotional word has been incorporated into the Spanish language over the years.
+The word “apapacho” is of Nahuatl origin, but this sentimental and emotional word has made its way into the Spanish language over the years.

 Over time, it gained the meaning it has today: to caress from the soul with pure emotion.